p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 I am not planning to conduct any assessment of quality of reporting.

-Also, I will note this as a solely subjective item: `8. 👍 Liked by Zheln` if I find the review useful overall and `8. 👎 Disliked by Zheln` if I find otherwise.
+Also, I will note a solely subjective item: `8. 👍 Liked by Zheln` if I find the review useful overall and `8. 👎 Disliked by Zheln` if I find otherwise.
 I will provide any personal comment if my decision did not seem obvious.

 ## 15 Data synthesis